dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 > zaps for small amounts and onchain zaps over a certain limit.

 At least there's some sanity to be found.
 The [discussion is ongoing][ants].

+Silent payments aren't a panacea either, mind you.
+They are [meant to be non-interactive][non-interactive], as Calle pointed out.
+And on top of that they will create on-chain transactions just the same, bringing fee pressure and bloating the UTXO set just the same.

+Long story short: zaps shouldn't touch the chain, and I should go touch grass.
+Good night.

 ## TL;DR